roman-kojnok/qafinalproject/README.md

 ### Installation

-Minimum Installation to Fitness Application:
+Minimum Installation to run Fitness Application:

 * Python 3.7 or above